Reef conservation in Malaysia - Paradise in peril: Studying & protecting reefs of the Pulau Tioman Marine Park, Malaysia

 Results & achievements

-Biosphere Expeditions in 2012 and 2013 provided vital data on coral reef health and human-induced threats within the Tioman archipelago.
+Biosphere Expeditions over the years has provided vital data on coral reef health and human-induced threats within the Tioman archipelago.
 Such data were previously unavailable for many of the study sites and helped fill in important information gaps for reef managers and scientists.
 The Reef Check data and the identification of local threats also helped build the foundation for 'Cintai Tioman', a long-term programme to increase social and ecological resilience on the island.
 This programme addresses issues such as pollution, waste management, illegal fishing, environmentally-friendly tourism and community-managed marine protected areas.

 Scientific reports and publications for this expedition are on the reports & publications page.
 As far as we are aware, Biosphere Expeditions is the only organisation in the world that has a direct and transparent link between the work done by citizen scientists and an expedition report.
 Each expedition year is matched by an expedition report for that year, which deals with the two main areas that expedition participants contribute to: funding and data collection.
 Chapter 1 of each report, written by Biosphere Expeditions, reviews the expedition logistics and publishes an expedition budget, which shows in a clear and transparent way income and expenditure for each expedition and the percentage of income spent on the project.
 Chapter 2 onwards, written by the expedition scientist, shows who collected what data, how they were analysed, what the conclusions were, as well as the conservation recommendations and actions flowing from this, and what future expeditions should do.
 In this way, each expedition comes full circle for its participants.